tim-smart/effect-io-ai/effect/Schedule-secondOfMinute.md

 # secondOfMinute

+Cron-like schedule that recurs at a specific second of each minute.

+**Details**
-Cron-like schedule that recurs every specified `second` of each minute.
-It triggers at zero nanosecond of the second.
-Producing a count of repeats: 0, 1, 2.

-NOTE: `second` parameter is validated lazily.
-Must be in range 0...59.
+This schedule triggers at the specified `second` of each minute, starting at zero nanoseconds.
+It produces a count of executions (0, 1, 2, ...).
+The `second` parameter is validated lazily, meaning invalid values will only be caught at runtime.

 To import and use `secondOfMinute` from the "Schedule" module: